fhunleth/wpa_supplicant.ex/README.md

       wpa_state: "COMPLETED"}

 Polling the `wpa_supplicant` for status isn't that great, so it's possible to register a `GenEvent` with `WpaSupplicant`.
-If you don't supply one, one is automatically created and available via `WpaSupplicant.event_manager/1`.
+If you don't supply one in the call to `start_link`, one is automatically created and available via `WpaSupplicant.event_manager/1`.
 The following example shows how to view events at the prompt:

     iex> defmodule Forwarder do